Oceanic climate: Subpolar oceanic and cold subtropical highland varieties (Cfc, Cwc)

 Areas with subpolar oceanic climates feature an oceanic climate but are usually located closer to polar regions, with long but relatively mild winters and short, cool summers.
 As a result of their location, these regions tend to be on the cool end of oceanic climates, approaching polar regions.
 Snowfall tends to be more common here than in other oceanic climates.
 Subpolar oceanic climates are less prone to temperature extremes than humid continental climates or subarctic climates, featuring milder winters than these climates.
-Subpolar oceanic climates feature only one to three months of average monthly temperatures of at least 10 °C (50 °F).
-As with oceanic climates, none of its average monthly temperatures fall below -3.0 °C (26.6 °F) or 0 °C depending on the isotherm used.
-Typically, these areas in the warmest month experience daytime maximum temperatures below 17 °C (63 °F), while the coldest month features highs slightly above freezing and lows near or just below freezing while keeping the average warm enough.
+Subpolar oceanic climates feature only one to three months of average monthly temperatures of at least 10 C. As with oceanic climates, none of its average monthly temperatures fall below -3.0 C or 0 C depending on the isotherm used.
 It typically carries a Cfc designation, though very small areas in Argentina and Chile have summers sufficiently short to be Cwc with fewer than four months over 10 C.

-This variant of an oceanic climate is found in parts of coastal Iceland, the Faroe Islands, upland/mountainous parts of Scotland and Northern England, northwestern coastal areas of Norway (most of Lofoten, Vesterålen, warmest part of Tromsø reaching to 71°N on some islands), uplands/highlands in western Norway, the Aleutian Islands of Alaska and northern parts of the Alaskan Panhandle, the southwest of Argentina and Chile, and a few highland areas of Tasmania, and the Australian and Southern Alps.
+This variant of an oceanic climate is found in parts of coastal Iceland, the Faroe Islands, upland/mountainous parts of Scotland and Northern England, uplands/highlands in Norway, the Aleutian Islands of Alaska and northern parts of the Alaskan Panhandle, the southwest of Argentina and Chile, and a few highland areas of Tasmania, and the Australian and Southern Alps.
 This type of climate is even found in very remote parts of the New Guinea Highlands.
 The classification used for this regime is Cfc.
 Temperatures above 30 C and below -20 C are rare.
 In the most marine areas under this regime, temperatures above 20 C are extreme weather events, even during summer.

 Small areas in Yunnan, Sichuan; parts of Bolivia and Peru; and parts of Mount Kilimanjaro in Tanzania have summers sufficiently short to be Cwc with fewer than four months over 10 C. This is the cold variant of the monsoon-influenced subtropical highland climate.
 El Alto, Bolivia is one of the few confirmed cities that features this variation of a cold subtropical highland climate.

+These climates are mostly classified as Eolk under Trewartha.
+However, a cold-winter Eolo variant including cities such as Anchorage and Tromsø also exists under Trewartha due to that system using a -10 C winter isotherm specifically for boreal climates.